top of page

 What has been the public discussion?

 Since March 2025, the future of the Huntsman Center has drawn steady media coverage and public interest.
-This began when the University of Utah board of trustees approved the Campus Physical Development Framework and shared plans to move the arena as part of the College Town Magic initiative.
+This began when the University of Utah Board of Trustees approved the Campus Physical Development Framework and announced plans to relocate the arena as part of the College Town Magic initiative.
 Fans, alumni, and preservationists responded, and both the Daily Utah Chronicle and Building Salt Lake published pieces about the building’s architectural and cultural importance.

-In January 2026, the focus of coverage changed when Athletic Director Mark Harlan said the university was now considering renovating the arena instead of replacing it.
+In January 2026, the focus of coverage shifted when Athletic Director Mark Harlan said the university was now considering renovating the arena rather than replacing it.
 In February, he told the board of trustees that renovation was where his "mindset is right now."
 The Deseret News and Salt Lake Tribune both reported on this change in direction.
 Preservation Utah’s 2025 Most Endangered listing also helped raise awareness about the building’s architectural value, especially the Triax Dome.

 Links to more information and articles.